As a business owner, you need to have different types of business insurance to keep your company protected in times of need

 Below, we’ll break down the type of insurance you should have in a few specific industries.

-Businesses in the restaurant industry are recommended to carry some general insurance policies as well as some specific policies for their type of business.
+Small businesses in the restaurant industry are recommended to carry some general insurance policies as well as some specific policies for their type of business.
+Your insurance company might have special packaged coverages that include all the policies you need in a restaurant.

 First and foremost, restaurants should carry commercial general liability insurance.

 This will protect your business in case a patron sues your restaurant due to damages sustained while at your restaurant.
-For example, if a patron slips and falls on a wet floor at your restaurant, your commercial general liability business insurance will cover these losses.
+For example, a bodily injury or bodily harm: if a patron slips and falls on a wet floor at your restaurant, your commercial general liability insurance will cover these losses.
 This insurance will also cover other potential losses.

-You’ll also want to carry property insurance to protect your building and the contents of your restaurant.
-This will cover your business in the case of vandalism, fire or flooding, for example.
+You’ll also want to carry property coverage to protect your building and the contents of your restaurant.
+This will cover your business in the case of vandalism, fire, flooding, or any other types of natural disaster, for example.
 This will cover the losses of your restaurant and its contents sustain.
+Insurance to protect your business equipment is important too.

 If you run a restaurant, you have employees.
-Therefore, it’s important that you cover workers compensation in case an employee is hurt while on the job.
-Burns, falls and other injuries can sometimes occur in a restaurant, so you’ll want to make sure you have a business insurance plan that can cover your employees’ medical expenses, lost wages, and rehab costs.
+Therefore, it’s important that you cover workers’ compensation in case an employee is hurt while on the job.
+Burns, falls and other injuries can sometimes occur in a restaurant, so you’ll want to make sure you have a business insurance plan that can cover your employees’ medical bills and expenses, lost wages, and rehab costs.

-The average annual cost of these four types of insurances for a restaurant is about $4,300.
+The average annual cost of these types of insurances for a restaurant is about $4,300.

 Business Insurance Needed in the Construction Industry

-If you are in the construction industry, you will most likely be required by law to carry specific business insurances.
-What types you will be required to have, and how much they cost, will depend on your state.
+If you are in the construction industry, you will most likely be required by law to carry specific business insurances, what types you will be required to have, and how much they cost, will depend on your state.
+Consult with an insurance company in your locality.

 The median policy premium of this type of insurance varies between $361 and $924 per year.